If you have the details for a portfolio in a spreadsheet then it should be possible to import that data by cut'n'paste into a HiddenLevers portfolio.

 We need to edit that data down to the two columns required for HiddenLevers, the ticker symbols and - in this case - the number of shares of each holding:

 Now we can create the portfolio in HiddenLevers.
-Log in to your HiddenLevers account and click on the blue "Add Portfolio" button (circled in red in the picture below):
+Log in to your HiddenLevers account and click on the blue "Add Portfolio" button (outlined in red in the picture below):

 This will open the portfolio creation modal, where you can pick the type of portfolio you would like to create.
 In this scenario we will pick "share quantity":